Getcovers celebrates 9th birthday

 Which one of these captured your attention immediately?

-Surprisingly enough, there are a lot of cliches when it comes to nonfiction book cover design.
-Readers themselves form and prove those cliches, simply because the consumer tends to react and relate to familiar things.
-Try to think outside of the box, and follow the design trends rather than cliches.
+Surprisingly enough, there are a lot of clichés when it comes to nonfiction book cover design.
+Readers themselves form and prove those clichés, simply because the consumer tends to react and relate to familiar things.
+Try to think outside the box, and follow the design trends rather than clichés.

-Many authors fall down the trap of thinking that nonfiction book cover design doesn’t require much effort.
-Some use DIY book cover makers and end up with cliched templates that are too predictable and lack a distinguishing feature.
+Many authors fall into the trap of thinking that nonfiction book cover design doesn’t require much effort, unlike romance or other fiction stories.
+Some use DIY book cover makers and end up with clichéd templates that are too predictable and lack a distinguishing feature.

 Final thoughts